-The University is responsible for producing award certificates for students on validated courses at its partner institutions and does so following the receipt of the relevant Pass Lists and certificate spreadsheet.
-It is good practice for Pass Lists and spreadsheets to be sent to the ADQE office within a couple of days of the Examination Board at the latest.
-These documents must be thoroughly checked for accuracy before they are sent to ADQE in order for the certificates to be produced correctly and on time.
+The University is responsible for producing award certificates for students on validated courses at its Partner Institutions and does so following the receipt of the relevant Pass Lists and certificate spreadsheet.
+It is good practice for Pass Lists and spreadsheets to be sent to the AQP office within a couple of days of the Examination Board.
+These documents must be thoroughly checked for accuracy before they are sent to AQP in order for the certificates to be produced correctly and on time.

-13.1.1 Pass Lists
+13.2 Pass Lists